The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Strategy 1: Swap Till You Drop

 "Swap till you drop" means you keep exchanging until you die.
 At death, your heirs receive a stepped-up basis — the property's fair market value at the date of death becomes their new cost basis.
-All the deferred depreciation recapture and capital gains?
+All that deferred depreciation recapture and capital gains?
 Gone.
 Permanently.
-Your $1.3 million in accumulated depreciation deductions?
+Your $1.3 million in accumulated deductions?
 Your heirs owe nothing on them.

-The practical version: in your 60s, exchange your eight individual properties into one or two larger assets.
-A 28-unit apartment building.
-A commercial NNN lease property.
+The practical version: in your 60s, exchange your eight individual properties into one or two larger assets — a 28-unit apartment building, a commercial NNN lease property.
 Less management, same deferral.
 You ride the cash flow until the stepped-up basis kicks in for your kids.

 Strategy 2: Installment Sales